Jordan Thompson (tennis): 2015: Top 200

 Thompson earned a wild card into the 2015 Australian Open but lost in round 1 to João Sousa in straight sets.
 He then played in the Hong Kong Challenger and Burnie Challenger but lost in round at both.
 In February, Thompson made the semi-final of the Launceston Challenger before playing in Challenger events in Japan and China where his performance was a round 2.
 Thompson did win his first Challenger Doubles title with Ben Mitchell at Shimadzu Challenger.
 In March, Thompson returned to Australia where he won the F4 ITF title.
-In May, Thompson lost in round 1 of qualifying for the 2015 French Open before reaching the semi final of the Romanian F4.
+In May, Thompson lost in round 1 of qualifying for the 2015 French Open before reaching the semi-final of the Romanian F4.
 In June, Thompson turned to grass where he lost in the first round of Manchester Challenger and in qualifying for 2015 Topshelf Open and Ilkley Challenger.
 His broke into the world's top 200 on the 24 August, with a ranking of 193.
 In October, Thompson made the finals of the Ho Chi Minh City and Traralgon Challengers, further increasing his ranking.
 He ended the year with a ranking of 154.

 2016: Top 100

-Thompson began the year at New Caledonia, where he made the semi final.
-He was then given a wild card into the Sydney International, where he scored first his ATP World Tour win, when his opponent Martin Klizan retired when trailing 6–2, 4–0.
-In round two, Thompson played Bernard Tomic but lost 2–6, 2–6.
+Thompson began the year at New Caledonia, where he made the semi-final.
+He was then given a wild card into the Sydney International, where he scored first his ATP World Tour win, when his opponent Martin Kližan retired when trailing 6–2, 4–0.
+In round two, Thompson played Bernard Tomic but lost in two sets.
 At the 2016 Australian Open, Thompson was given a wild card, but lost to Thomaz Bellucci in round 1.
 In February, Thompson won his first ATP Challenger Tour title at the La Mache Challenger.

 On 1 May, Thompson won the biggest title of his career at the $100,000 2016 Kunming Open, which increased his ranking into the top 100 for the first time in his career.

 Thompson was awarded a wild card into the French Open, where he won his first main draw Grand Slam match against Laslo Đere.
-In the second round, Thompson played the 27th seed Ivo Karlovic, losing 7–6(7–2), 3–6, 6–7(3–7), 7–6(7–4), 10–12 in a four and a half hour match.
+In the second round, Thompson played the 27th seed Ivo Karlović, losing in set five 10–12 in a four and a half hour match.
 At Wimbledon, Thompson lost to 14th seed Roberto Bautista Agut in straight sets.
 At the 2016 Summer Olympics, Thompson lost in round 1 to Kyle Edmund.
 At the US Open, Thompson lost to Steve Darcis in round 1, despite leading 2 sets to love and having 2 match points.
 Following the match, Thompson said "I just felt like I left myself down, let other people down.
 It's not good."
 In October, Thompson won his third and fourth Challenger title of the year in Vietnam and Traralgon.
 Thompson ended the year with a ranking of 79.